CompCogNeuro/book/book/chapter-09.md

 *  **Recurrent excitatory connectivity:** Populations of PFC neurons have strong excitatory interconnections (Figure 9.4), such that neural firing reverberates back-and-forth among these interconnected neurons, resulting in sustained active firing.
 There are two types of such connections: 1) a *corticocortical loop* among pyramidal cells in the same PFC stripe, and; 2) a *corticothalamocortical loop* between lamina VI pyramidal cells in PFC and the thalamic relay cells that project to that particular group of cells.

 *  **Intrinsic excitatory maintenance currents:** At the synapses formed by both of the recurrent excitatory loops there are NMDA and metabotropic glutamate (mGluR) receptors that, once opened by high frequency activity, provide a longer time window of increased excitability so as to keep reverberant activity going.
 Recall from the *Learning* Chapter that the NMDA channel requires the neuron to be sufficiently depolarized to remove the Mg+ (magnesium) ions that otherwise block the channel.
 This activity-dependent nature of the NMDA channel makes it ideally suited to providing a "switched" or dynamically gated form of active maintenance --- only those neurons that have already been sufficiently activated will benefit from the increased excitation provided by these NMDA channels.
 This provides a "hook" for the basal ganglia system to control active maintenance: when the thalamic neurons are disinhibited via a BG gating action, the ensuing burst of activity enables a subset of PFC neurons to get over their NMDA Mg+ block thresholds, and thereby continue to fire robustly over time.

+### Development of PFC Active Memory Strength and the A-not-B Task

+The developmental process can provide important insights into various cognitive phenomena, often by making cognitive failures particularly stark and shedding light on the processes involved.
+A great example of this is the A-not-B task developed by pioneering developmental researcher Jean Piaget [@Piaget54].
+An infant is repeated shown a toy hidden in one location (labeled *A*), and when the toy is then hidden in a different location (*B*), they continue to reach back to *A*.
+The behavior is striking --- the infant just saw the toy being hidden, tracking the experimenter's movements with great attention (typically novel, interesting toys are used).
+And yet they appear to forget all about this in a flash, reverting back to the previously established "habitual" behavior.
+Success on this task relies upon the development of dorsolateral prefrontal cortical regions [@Diamond90].

+The computational model we explore here [@Munakata98] shows how a range of behavioral phenomena, some of it quite subtle and complex, can be captured with a relatively simple model that shares much in common with the Stroop model we'll explore later in the chapter.
+Development in this model is operationalized simply as the strength of the reverberant excitatory connections among PFC neurons, which are the only mechanism for active maintenance in this simplified model.
+The "older" networks can hold onto information (like where a toy was just hidden) for a longer period of time due to their stronger recurrent connections, while information is much more fleeting in the "younger" networks with weaker recurrent connections.

+#### Exploration of Developing Active Maintenance

+To see how this all plays out, open the `a-not-b` model in [CCN Sims](https://github.com/CompCogNeuro/sims).

 ### Functional Specialization Across PFC Areas